EcmaTC53/spec/docs/Hardware Components/sensors/Magnetometer-AsahiKasei-AK8963.md

 ## 2 Conformance

-This class specification conforms to the Sensor Class pattern of ECMA-419, ECMAScript® Embedded Systems API Specification.
+This class specification conforms to the Magnetometer Sensor Class of ECMA-419, ECMAScript® Embedded Systems API Specification.

 ## 3 Normative References